Ferrari F399: Technical specifications

 The chassis of the Ferrari F399 was almost identical to its predecessor, the F300.
 It had a reinforced carbon-fibre and honeycomb monocoque structure that could protect the driver from most accidents.
 The engine was an MR(Mid-engine, Rear wheel drive) layout.

 Changes from the F300 were that the front wing was slightly modified, the sidepods were waisted, and the exhaust was improved in order so that Ferrari could push harder in their fight with McLaren.

 The suspension for the front and rear areas of the car were the pushrod/double wishbone suspension systems that still exist today in Formula 1.
 The car also has wheel tethers on each wheel to prevent the tires from hitting the driver's head, a regulation that is still used by Formula One to this day.

-The engine is an 790 BHP (552 KW), 80-degree 3.0 litre V10 engine manufactured by Ferrari called the Tipo048/B/C. It also bears a 7-shift transmission that was in all Formula One car until the teams started using 8-shift transmission gearboxes since the 2014 season began.
+The engine is an 790 BHP (552 KW), 80-degree 3.0 litre V10 engine manufactured by Ferrari called the Tipo 048/B/C. It also bears a 7-shift transmission that was in almost all Formula One car until the teams started using 8-shift transmission gearboxes since the 2014 season began.

 The car also used Shell fuel to power its engine while the tyres, which were designed by Bridgestone, now had 4 grooves on all 4 tyres instead of 3 grooves on the front tyres.
 The new tyres with four grooves were a new rule change for the 1999 season and onward in the V10 era of the sport.